 Since the problem with your battery could stem from any number of issues, there are a few different things you can check.

 Before examining the hardware for any malfunction, first, check to see if your brightness is set to maximum.
 This is the number one cause of a fast-draining battery, and you might not realize it if your laptop's screen isn't the best quality.

 Next, check the vents and fans along the side or bottom of the computer.
 If you see a ton of dust, then you've probably found the culprit.
 Investing in computer cleaner I spray is a great way to ensure your cooling systems remain free from debris which can overheat the computer, draining the battery in the process.

 If your brightness is low and your vents are clean, then it's time to run a system diagnostic.
-Unlike other brands, Asus doesn't offer a battery health checker on their website.
+Unlike other brands such as Apple's MacBook, Asus doesn't offer a battery health checker on their website.
 However, if your Asus laptop runs Windows 10, you can run a battery checker on your own.

 Right-click on the Windows/Start icon in the bottom left corner.
 Click on Powershell.
 Once the blue window appears, paste in powercfg /battery report /output "C:\battery-report.html".

 Then, find the saved battery report file on your computer.
 Now you should have access to a complete battery report detailing the charge capacity and battery drain.
 Using this information, you should be able to find out which application is causing the power drain, if any.

 Although a last resort, you may need to bring the laptop into an authorized Asus maintenance shop for a checkup.
 They can usually tell you what the problem is and offer a solution.